 High doses of niacin might increase blood sugar levels.
 Taking niacin along with diabetes medications might reduce the effects of these medications.
 Monitor your blood sugar closely.

 Medications used for lowering cholesterol (Bile acid sequestrants) interacts with NIACIN AND NIACINAMIDE (VITAMIN B3)

-Some medication for lowering cholesterol called bile acid sequestrants can decrease how much niacin or niacinamide the body absorbs.
-This might reduce the effectiveness of niacin or niacinamide.
-Take niacin or niacinamide and the medications at least 4 hours apart.<br /><br /> Some of these medications used for high cholesterol include cholestyramine (Questran) and colestipol (Colestid).
+Some medications called bile acid sequestrants can decrease how much niacin the body absorbs.
+This might reduce the effects of niacin.
+Take niacin and these medications at least 4-6 hours apart.

 Medications used for lowering cholesterol (Statins) interacts with NIACIN AND NIACINAMIDE (VITAMIN B3)